danimontanaro/nowports-phone-book-app/README.md

 NEXTAUTH_URL=http://localhost:3000
 ```

-- For getting the variables GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET use
+- For `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` follow this instructions:

-`Go to your GitHub settings Select Applications > Developer applications tab.
-Pick an existing application or hit Register new application.
-Set a few parameters for your application and get the Client ID and Client Secret.`
+1. Go to your GitHub settings Select Applications > Developer applications tab.
+2. Pick an existing application or hit Register new application.
+3. Set a few parameters for your application and get the Client ID and Client Secret.
+4. After that, set the Client ID and Client secret in the env file.

+## Set up the database

 - Change provider variable in schema.prisma file
   `provider = "sqlite"`